 Lakes and Scenery

 Red Feather Lakes is not a misnomer.
 The entire area is about 37 square miles, and there is over a half of a square mile of lake surface.
+That’s a lot of water.
 Some lakes have camping near the edge, others have private residences, and some lakes are completely undeveloped.

 Dowdy Lake is the biggest and most popular, but Red Feather Lakes dispersed camping is always an option.